coughy2/CoughlinLab-main/content/_index.md

     id: team
     content:
       title: Meet Our Team
-      subtitle: 'World-class researchers pushing the boundaries of science'
+      subtitle: 'Dedicated team of scientists and students focused on rare disease'
       text: 'Our diverse team of researchers brings together expertise from multiple disciplines to tackle the most challenging problems in computational biology and machine learning.'
       user_groups:
         - Researchers